 Is Getting a Root Canal Painful?

 In modern dental offices, getting a root canal treatment isn’t uncomfortable.
 In most cases, you’ll feel nothing more than you would if you were getting a normal filling.
 Our root canal treatments don’t cause pain; instead, they relieve it.
-Our advances ensure that the treatment is nearly pain-free, and your dentist can finish the treatment in one visit.
+The advances in technology ensure the treatment is nearly pain-free, and your dentist can finish the treatment in one visit.
 We understand how to manage pain, so a majority of our patients report little or no discomfort during the visit.
 Usually, a root canal treatment will take between one to two hours.

-Can I Choose Between a Tooth Extraction and a Root Canal
+Can I Choose Between a Tooth Extraction and a Root Canal?

 In nearly every case, saving the tooth, rather than extracting it, is the best option.
 Artificial teeth can’t replace the natural teeth, and may, in fact, disrupt your life.
 For instance, they may force you to avoid specific foods, which you can continue to enjoy if you still have your natural teeth.